 Frankenstein could have been an intrusive fantasy.
 If Mary Shelley had treated the story in that way, it would have read more like something written by H G Wells.
 Instead, in the original Frankenstein novel, almost nothing is made of the science fictional element.
 The monster’s existence doesn’t impact the world at large, only Victor Frankenstein’s own life.
 If not for Captain Walton’s encounter with the monster right at the end, the whole book could be read as the imaginings of a highly unreliable narrator.
 And even Walton’s tacked-on testimony doesn’t quite banish the suspicion that what we have been reading is not an SF tale about creating life, but that immemorially potent fable, the Return of the Repressed.
 Like the best kind of fantasy, Frankenstein finally reveals itself as a disturbing conjuring trick in which the question, “Is it supposed to have really happened?” is the least interesting of all.

-Dave Morris's interactive retelling of Frankenstein is published by Profile Books and coded for iPhone and iPad by Inkle Studios.
-Look for it from April 26 on the App Store.
+Dave Morris's interactive retelling of Frankenstein is published by Profile Books.
+Buy it here in the App Store.